kivattt/dotfiles/README.md

 objdump -M intel -S --disassemble=whatever_your_function_is_called your_program.elf
 ```

-The `-S` flag will C source code above the instructions.
+The `-S` flag will show source code above the instructions.

 I prefer Intel syntax over AT&T, so `-M intel` does that
 </details>